Lost Purple Heart medal found in Newton County returned to Jasper County family

-MOROCCO — A Purple Heart medal that had been separated from a Jasper County family for over 13 years came back home at a Return Ceremony held at the Newton County Veterans Service Office on Feb.
-28.
+MOROCCO — A Purple Heart medal that had been separated from a Jasper County family for more than 13 years came back home at a return ceremony Feb.
+28 at the Newton County Veterans Service Office.

 In early February, Daryle “Butch” LaFond, a veteran who lives in Kentland, was given a box of military memorabilia, in which he found a Purple Heart that had the name Lloyd C. Williams on it.